Hermsi1337/docker-ark-server/README.md

 Then, `arkmanager` will install / update `ark` using your provided login.

 ⚠️ Upgrade-Information ⚠️
-If you upgrade from a image-version prior to this timestamp `1656497302` you'll have to edit `line 15` in `arkmanager.cfg`.
+If you upgrade from an image-version prior to the timestamp `1656497302` you'll have to edit `line 15` in `arkmanager.cfg`.
 Replace with: `steamlogin="${STEAM_LOGIN}"`

 ## Sponsors